cooperfrench95/lowishigh/README.md

 ### [Click here to view the blog in action](https://lowishigh.com)

 This was my first real web dev project that I created from scratch.
 Of course, it's not perfect, but it works and I'm proud of it, and I learned a lot building it.
-It's a replacement for the old Wordpress site that my girlfriend was using as her blog page.
+It's a replacement for the old Wordpress site that the client was using as her blog page.

 #### Features